vijithassar/memento/README.md

 ]
 ```

+Data cannot be bound to a point, only to a range.
+The former would be incompatible with our reality, in which a point is infinitesimal and thus the data would never actually be available for extraction.
+However, you are free to make your bound range as small as JavaScript float precision allows, and/or use the memento.trigger() integration to act once on a specific piece of data.

 # Timestamps #

 Internally, memento represents all timestamps as numerical integers and floats representing elapsed seconds.
 However, it can also accept timestamps as a string, in DD:HH:MM:SS format.
 Partial seconds are allowed in this string timestamp format.
 Unused time elements can be omitted from the string timestamps, so "1:30" will translate to 90 seconds.